 This is a complete restart for my website.
 The old one really was not worth saving.

 The first choice was to prove I could do all the techie stuff to update it, even though it would probably take me longer than a website designer.
 While I have some understanding of what is under the hood, that isn’t what I do everyday.
-I handle content creation.
+I handle content creation and publication.

 The second choice was to save time and get the job done quickly by switching to WordPress.